debrawolford/plant-swap/README.md

 ### Validation Testing
 * HTML: [W3C Markup Validation Service](https://validator.w3.org/) was used to validate.
 There were many errors due the program not accepting Jinja.
 * CSS: [ W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate.
 No errors were found.
 * Python: [PEP8 Online](http://pep8online.com/) was used to validate.
 There were some errors about the lines with comments being too long.
-Another error appeared regarding a line break but I was unable to resolve that as VS Code reformatted every time I tried to remove the line break.
+At a later point I will shorten the comments but for now I have kept them longer so I can understand my code in the future as I am still learning.
+Another error appeared regarding a line break but I was unable to resolve that as VS Code reformatted automatically every time I tried to remove the line break.

 ### Testing User Stories